 Want to Test Your Product Idea?

 If you’re unsure that your product idea is a good one, we offer a fast, low-cost option to test it.
 Our four-step process helps you determine whether or not your product can be successful in the market.
 The Idea Tester system first walks you through how to both describe the problem your idea solves and define your idea (without exposing your IP).
 Next, we help you define your target buyers.
 Then, we survey targeted groups and analyze the data, providing this research to you via a detailed report.
-Lastly, our team presents this report — and recommendations for next steps — to you via a video call.
+Lastly, our team presents this report — and recommendations for practical next steps — to you via a video call.